 USDA lending programs expanded rapidly since the onset of the 2007 recession & the USDA has an existing loan portfolio of $120 billion in single-family & multi-family homes.

-The 2018 Agriculture Appropriations bill authorized spending $2.6 billion on rural development.
+The Congress authorized spending $151 billion on rural development in 2021.
 This includes:

 Here are links to each of the programs available to individuals.

 US 10-year Treasury rates have recently fallen to all-time record lows due to the spread of coronavirus driving a risk off sentiment, with other financial rates falling in tandem.
 Homeowners who buy or refinance at today's low rates may benefit from recent rate volatility.